dsmith111/recruiting-exercises/README.md

 ## Instructions for running tests

-This program was written with python 3, so if you are on a computer installed with python, then simply run the UnitTestingForChallenge.py.
+This program was written with python 3, so if you are on a computer installed with python, then simply run the UnitTestingForChallenge.py with the InventoryAllocationRC.py file in the same directory.

 <hr/>